969 Upper Ottawa St, 11 A, Hamilton, ON L8T 4V9 office@hamiltoncaredental.com (289) 755-2568

 Teeth Whitening in Hamilton, Ontario

-Professional teeth whitening is the simplest, cheapest cosmetic upgrade you can make.
+Professional teeth whitening is one of the simplest cosmetic upgrades you can make.
 At Hamilton Care Dental Centre on Upper Ottawa Street we offer two routes, Zoom in-office whitening for fast results in a single visit, and custom take-home trays for a gradual lift you control at home.
-Below is how each one works, what they cost in Hamilton, how long results last, and how to pick the right option for your timeline.
+Below is how each one works, how long results last, and how to pick the right option for your timeline.

 Zoom in-office whitening